Energise your wardrobe with these 3 hacks

 Most of us have too much of everything—including clothes.
 When our wardrobe becomes messy and unmanageable, we buy something new instead of tidying up and replenishing our wardrobe with good energy.
 Basically, tidying up is about systems—and using a simple one makes it easier for you to follow through on your new habit.

 So, there's hope.
-Let's start by introducing our decluttering mentor, officially Heart of Support, Kamilla Brix.
+Let's start by introducing our decluttering mentor, officially Heart of Simplicity, Kamilla Brix.
 She has a passion for systems and hacks that adds calmness and energy to our lives instead of consuming them.

 Here are Kamilla's three best hacks to energise your wardrobe—and most other things too: